-Employees will not be paid wages in lieu of unused PTO or Vacation time unless state law dictates otherwise.
-Unused PTO and vacation time will be carried over each year up to the maximum accrual bank of 80 hours.
-Unused PTO will be forfeit upon employment separation.
+Employees will not be paid wages in lieu of unused PTO unless state law dictates otherwise.
+Unused PTO will be carried over each year up to the maximum accrual bank of 80 hours.
+Unused PTO will be forfeited upon employment separation.